hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 #### Client Connection Failure

 While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, all the members might be not available.
 Instead of giving up, throwing an exception and stopping the client, the client will retry as many as `connectionAttemptLimit` times.
-Please see [Connection Attempt Limit](#connection-attempt-limit).
+Please see the [Connection Attempt Limit section](#connection-attempt-limit).

 The client executes each operation through the already established connection to the cluster.
 If this connection(s) disconnects or drops, the client will try to reconnect as configured.

 #### Retry-able Operation Failure

 While sending the requests to related nodes, operation can fail due to various reasons.
 For any read-only operation, you can have your client retry sending the operation by enabling `redoOperation`.
-Please see [Redo Operation](#redo-operation).
+Please see the [Redo Operation section](#redo-operation).

 The number of retries is given with the property `hazelcast.client.request.retry.count` in `ClientProperties`.
 The client will resend the request as many as RETRY-COUNT, then it will throw an exception.
-Please see [Client Properties](#client-properties).
+Please see the [Client Properties section](#client-properties).

 ### Supported Distributed Data Structures